backrunner/vue-virtual-masonry/README.md

 Required: `true`

-Width of column in masonry.
+The width of column in masonry.

 #### itemHeightGetter